saskiabt/calculator/README.md

 5) Clear button to clear number display and equation display.

-4) Original UI and design by me :)
+6) Original UI and design by me :)

-5) Keyboard Functionality for all numbers and operations.
+7) Keyboard Functionality for all numbers and operations.

-6) Delete button functionality, deletes one digit from the number display.
+8) Delete button functionality, deletes one digit from the number display.

-4) Plus/Minus Button Functionality, works with negative numbers.
+9) Plus/Minus Button Functionality, works with negative numbers.
 Disables adding minus sign to number if there is already a minus sign attached to it.

+10) Media query to add styling for phone; now functions on mobile.

 To be added as of 6/2/22: